AmitSegal26/SPAProject/README.md

 ## Welcome to my website - Amit's Gallery Shop

+# very important to cleat the local storage memory, thats because some of the local storage key names might be identical amongst the other students.
+ENJOY THE WEBSITE!

 ### For the tester convinience - there are 2 users ready for testing the website.

 Amit (business/admin account):